yapsterapp/a-frame/README.md

 ## why?

-Everyone says you should keep your side-effecting and pure code apart.
-A-frame helps you to do it. it's not as posh as a freer monad based thing, but it is easy to understand, and easy to observe.
+Everyone tells you to keep your side-effecting code minimal and and away from your pure code.
+A-frame helps you to do it.
+It's not as posh as a freer monad based thing, but it is extremely data-driven, easy to understand, and easy to observe.

 ## simple data